Cops and Robber -- When Capturing is not Surrounding: Explicit Graphs and Constructions

-In the restrictive and non-restrictive edge versions we let~$\Delta(G)$ cops position themselves such that in both bipartition classes each vertex has at least one incident edge occupied by a cop.
-Then, no matter where the robber positions himself, he gets surrounded by the cops within their next turn.
+In the restrictive and nonrestrictive edge versions, we let~$\Delta(G)$ cops position themselves such that, in both bipartition classes, each vertex has at least one incident edge occupied by a cop.
+Then, no matter where the robber positions himself, he gets surrounded by the cops within their next turn. \end{proof}